humanmade/Mercator/README.md

 ## Installation
 Mercator must be loaded during sunrise.

-We recommend dropping Mercator's directory into your `mu-plugins` directory, then creating a `wp-content/sunrise.php` file with the following:
+We recommend dropping Mercator's directory into your `mu-plugins` directory.
+You may need to rename the folder from `Mercator-master` to `mercator`.

+Then create a `wp-content/sunrise.php` file with the following:

 ```php
 <?php